nickbalan/pokedex-app/README.md

 - Who? — My professional network, as well as potential employers
 - What? — A JavaScript App built with HTML, CSS, and JavaScript, which uses an external API
-- When? — Immediately!
-The code of the app is accessible  for viewing in my GitHub repository
+- When? — The code of the app is accessible  for viewing in my GitHub repository
 - Where? — Potential employers, clients, and collaborators might look at the code directly from my GitHub repository or be directed to my GitHub profile from my portfolio website
 - Why? — For my potential employers, clients, and collaborators to see how I create the architecture of a JavaScript App and how I test and debug my code.